 Your basic overhead cast that you learned in the parking lot the first time you bought a fly rod is definitely the building blocks and the base of where your casting needs to go, but you need to be able to throw casts at different angles.
 You’ve got to be able to cast proficiently off your backhand.

 I always tell clients, one way to practice this is stand on a cooler.
 We're not going to make you stand on a cooler, but go out into your backyard, put down a Yeti cooler or whatever kind of stable cooler or platform you have.
 Stand on it, plant your feet, and cast.
 To the left, to the right, backhand cast, sidearm cast, and get comfortable with that.
 The double haul is a must have skill!
 Master it.

 If you’re booking a trip during peak season and going out trying to fish for a trophy fish, you have to have some level of preparation if you want to make the most of your trip.

-Think about it; if you were going on a hunt elk hunt, you would probably shoot your bow or rifle beforehand, and you’d probably put on the gear and get comfortable with it.
+Think about it; if you were going on an elk hunt, you would probably shoot your bow or rifle beforehand, and you’d probably put on the gear and get comfortable with it.
 Some people don't take it that far, but if you're serious about it, you're going to do that.